winbamstudios/TechOS/README.md

 # TechOS
-The TechOS Operating System (written in C)
+The TechOS Operating System (written in C).
+I plan to rewrite this OS soon with new functionality.
 ## DISCLAMER
 A major part of this OS is a jumble of source code.
 I don't remember all the original sources but I do remember some.